-All applications for foreign travel funding must be submitted no later than 60 days prior to travel in order for us to review your application and obtain federal approval for travel funding.
+All applications for domestic and foreign travel funding must be submitted no later than 60 days prior to travel in order for us to review your application and obtain federal approval for travel funding.
 This includes travel to Canada and Mexico.

 The Center for International Business Studies (CIBS) has a limited amount of travel funds to partially support Mays faculty and Mays doctoral students for presenting international business research papers at recognized conferences.

 Preference will be given to Mays faculty and doctoral students who have received partial financial support from their department or from other sources.
 Grants will be limited to a maximum of $1,000 for domestic conferences and $1,500 for conferences held abroad.

 STEP 1: Application Guidelines for Funding International Business Travel